czliao149115/learnGit/readme.txt

-Git is a version control aystem.
+Git is a distribute version control aystem.
 Git is free software.